-"Our outreach and our "I think a lot of it is the communication as a team can score even more points and therefore move farther "This year our team all in the competition," he said.
+"Our outreach and our "I think a lot of it is the communication as a team and therefore move farther "This year our team all in the competition," he said.

 Photo courtesy of Ethan Tillison Juniors Orsen Wei and Claire Wieser work on their robot.